cadogsoftware/cadogsoftware.github.io/docs/spring-rest/MakingItRestful.md

 ### Next steps

-Now we have HATEOAS in place, the next principle we will address is making a change to the API.
+We have HATEOAS in place, the next principle we will address is making a change to the API.
 Wherever possible this should be a non breaking change, so that existing clients can continue to work.
 To do this follow this link: [Making Non Breaking Changes](./MakingNonBreakingChanges.md)